-In each serving, you’re able to find a healthy combination of nutrients, including iron, vitamin C, folate, and vitamin B12, all of which present in generous proportions.
+In each serving, you’re able to find a healthy combination of nutrients, including iron, vitamin C, folate, and vitamin B12, all of which are present in generous proportions.

 Solgar Gentle Iron

-Solgar has been around since 1947 and they’re known for creating healthy vitamins and supplements with science-backed formulas, responsibly sourced ingredients, following the highest quality standards in the United States.
+Solgar has been around since 1947 and they’re known for creating healthy vitamins and supplements with science-backed formulas, and responsibly sourced ingredients, following the highest quality standards in the United States.

 Not only do they avoid the use of artificial ingredients and fillers, but they also stick to in-house manufacturing, and do so in small batches to make use of the finest raw materials.